PostHog/posthog.com/contents/blog/clickhouse-vs-postgres.md

 categories: ["Engineering", "Guides"]
 ---

 Honestly, it is a bit ridiculous to compare Postgres and ClickHouse.
 The two database solutions are as similar as grapes and grapefruit.
-ClickHouse was created for a specific purpose; Postgres was designed to be flexible and all-purpose.
+ClickHouse was created for a specific purpose; PostgreSQL (aka Postgres) was designed to be flexible and all-purpose.

 So why even compare them?
 Because most companies that invest in an online analytical processing (OLAP) database like ClickHouse originally used an online transaction processing (OLTP) stack like MySQL or Postgres.
-PostHog’s database journey was no different.
+PostHog's database journey was no different.

 In 2020, PostHog used Postgres to store client data.
 In the beginning, it worked.
 But usage grew very, very fast.
 Eventually, that all-purpose Postgres database was tasked to store millions of rows of data.
 It was obvious Postgres couldn't handle the scale necessary for an analytics platform like PostHog.